Timmehh90/Etch-a-Sketch/README.md

   selects all elements of that class
 - You can add event listeners on each created element by using the node array and iterate over it by using forEach
+- You can pass on a css variable from javascript to css by using **document.documentElement.style.setProperty("--grid-size", input)**